thompsonbryce/function-app-baseline/docs/feature_testing.md

 ### LFS Video referenced by content URL

-Removed content because when creating a new repository from a template, the LFS content is not accessible from the new repository.
+LFS content works with a workaround, but I have removed content because when creating a new repository from a template, the LFS content is not accessible from the new repository.